Maxime999/AnyCollect/USAGE.md

 ### Metrics
 Collected metrics are described [above](#metrics).

-Each metric template descibed in the configuration file will, after regex substitution, be transformed into a Snap metric.
+Each metric template described in the configuration file will, after regex substitution, be transformed into a Snap metric.
 The metric name is converted into a metric namespace which you can filter in the Snap task file.

 You can use wildcards to specify groups of metrics easily:
 ```